 I MADE no attempt to investigate the fluctuations of the dipping needle.
-They seemed to me to pass away after a few minutes, and I therefore took that method to get rid of them, supposing that the phenomenon was well known to other observers.
+They seemed to me to pass away after a few minutes, and I therefore took that method to get rid of them, supposing that the phenomenon was well known to other ob-servers.
 The variations that I observed amounted to three of four minutes, I should think.
-It is true that the dip circle which I used was of an ancient pattern; as Prof. Rücker says, hardly up to modern requirements.
-I did not send it back to the maker for adjustment, as Mr. Whipple says he would have done. because it was lent to me, and it was the best I was able
+It is true that the dip circle which u used was of an ancient pattern; as Prof. Rücker says, hardly up to modern requirements.
+I did not send it back to the maker for adjustment, as Mr. Whipple says he would have done, because it was lent to me, and it was the best I was able to get.

-Recognizing the fact that we could not expect to get the best results from our outfit, it was deemed best to make only one set of observations at each station, and multiply the number of stations as greatly as possible.
-This made it necessary to do the work quickly at some stations in order to adapt our time to that of trains, or in order to get the drudgery involved in camp-life done within the twenty-four hours.
+Recognizing the fact that we could not expect to get the best results from our outfit, it was deemed best to make only one set of observations at each station, and multiply the number of work quickly at some stations in order to adapt our time to that of trains, or in order to get the drudgery involved in camp-life done within the twenty-four hours.
 It is probable that at some stations we overdid the matter, and that the observations would have been better if more time had been taken.
 The dip observations I always regarded as least satisfactory.
 But all of the work has been published in such a way that its value can be estimated by anyone interested, and everyone is welcome to place whatever value he pleases upon it.
 We did the best we could under the circumstances, and the expense was met by private means.